 The best choice to treat inflamed acne pimples would be benzoyl peroxide 2.5%, which kills acne-causing bacteria and reduces inflammation.

-Topical antibiotics like clindamycin and erythromycin come in various strengths and also work by killing acne-causing bacteria.
-That said, topical antibiotics are regarded today as problematic for acne treatment due to bacterial resistance, and is not recommended to be used as a single treatment.
+Topical antibiotics like clindamycin and erythromycin come in various strengths and kill acne-causing bacteria.
+That said, topical antibiotics are regarded today as problematic for acne treatment due to bacterial resistance and are not recommended to be used as a single treatment.

 Topical retinoids work by helping to shed old skin cells faster, allowing new skin cells to form and reducing the chance of clogged pores and acne.
 That said, the type of retinoid used for acne treatment is critical.
-For optimal results, it's best to avoid over irritating retinoids (Adapalene or Tazarotene) and look for milder retinol-based products (0.25% - 0.5%) that are available over the counter.
+For optimal results, avoiding over-irritating retinoids (Adapalene or Tazarotene) and looking for milder retinol-based products (0.25% - 0.5%) available over the counter is best.

 The most common therapies for adult hormonal acne are birth control pills and spironolactone.
 Women that prefer a more natural way to balance their hormones can use DIM supplements.
 The DIM + cruciferous supplements contain natural extracts of cruciferous vegetables (kale, broccoli, alfalfa, and spinach) specially formulated to help balance hormones and reduce signs of hormonal acne in women.